 -

-Neoclassical Realist Theory of International Politics (Ripsman, Taliaferro and Lobell, 2016)
+Ripsman et al. 2016_Neoclassical Realist Theory of International Politics

 The micro and macro levels of this system correspond, respectively, to actors and interactions among them.